openl2m/openl2m/docs/installation/index.rst

 OpenL2M has some requirements:

-* Python 3.6 or 3.7 (Higher may work, but we only test with v3.6 and 3.7)
+* Python 3.6 or 3.8 (Others may work, but we only test with v3.6 and 3.8)
 * net-snmp v5.7 or greater, including net-snmp-devel
 * the Python "easysnmp" package v0.2.5 or greater.
 * a web server, with the WSGI capability.
 We use Nginx in all our documentation.